ArcanaFramework/arcana/docs/source/data_model.rst

 not appear in the hierarchy.

-While the majority of data items are stored in the "leaf rows" of the tree (e.g. per-session), data can exist at "rows" of any frequency in the data space (e.g. per-subject, per-timepoint), whether it fits into the hierarchy of the dataset or not.
+While the majority of data items are stored in the "leaf rows" of the tree (e.g. per-session), data can exist at "rows" of any row_frequency in the data space (e.g. per-subject, per-timepoint), whether it fits into the hierarchy of the dataset or not.
 For example, statistics derived across all subjects at each longitudinal timepoint in the above example will be saved in new sub-directories of the root directory.